StingraySoftware/HENDRICS/README.md

 ** BEWARE!
 STILL UNDER TESTING.
 USE WITH CARE IN PRODUCTION!**

 These tools are a stripped-down version of a huge and messy library of timing codes I've developed in the years.
 They contain what is needed for a quick look at the timing properties of an X-ray source.
-This software is **heavily focused on NuSTAR**, and it's mostly for educational purposes.
-Everything can be generalized to any point, but here I tried to focus on what can be useful to people making their first steps on NuSTAR timing data.
-I also decided to use very few external libraries in order to make the installation easier.
+This software is mostly focused on NuSTAR.
+I tried to focus on what can be useful to people making their first steps on NuSTAR timing data.
+Nonetheless, a good part of it can be used on X-ray data from other satellites (for sure XMM-Newton and RXTE).

 ## Notes for the users
+This software is released with a 3-clause BSD license.
+You can find license information in the `LICENSE.rst` file.

 **If you use this software in a publication**, it would be great if you wrote something along these lines in the acknowledgements: "This work made use of the MaLTPyNT software for timing analysis".
 In particular **if you use the cospectrum**, please refer to Bachetti et al., _ApJ_, in press ([arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).

 I listed a number of **open issues** in the [Issues](https://bitbucket.org/mbachett/maltpynt/issues?status=new&status=open) page.
 Feel free to **comment** on them and **propose more**.
 Please choose carefully the category: bugs, enhancements, etc.

 ## Installation
-You'll need a recent python 2.7 or 3.4 installation, and the [Numpy](http://www.numpy.org/), [Matplotlib](http://matplotlib.org/), [Scipy](http://scipy.org/) and [Astropy](http://www.astropy.org/) libraries.
+You'll need a recent python 2.6+ or 3.3+ installation, and the [Numpy](http://www.numpy.org/), [Matplotlib](http://matplotlib.org/), [Scipy](http://scipy.org/) and [Astropy](http://www.astropy.org/) libraries.
 You should also have a working [HEASoft](http://heasarc.nasa.gov/lheasoft/) installation to produce the cleaned event files and to use [XSpec](http://heasarc.nasa.gov/lheasoft/xanadu/xspec/index.html).

 An **optional but recommended** dependency is the [netCDF 4 library](http://www.unidata.ucar.edu/software/netcdf/) with its [python bindings](https://github.com/Unidata/netcdf4-python).